American Chinese cuisine: Popular culture

 Many American films (for example: The Godfather; Ghostbusters; The Lost Boys; The Naked Gun; Crossing Delancey; Paid in Full; and Inside Out) include scenes where Chinese take-out food is eaten from oyster pails.
 The consistent choice of cuisine, however, might just be an indicator of its popularity.
 A running gag in Dallas is Cliff Barnes' fondness for inexpensive Chinese take-out food, in contrast to his nemesis J. R. Ewing, who frequents fine restaurants.

 Numerous American television series and films have featured Chinese restaurants as settings, including A Christmas Story, Seinfeld (particularly the episode "The Chinese Restaurant"), Sex and the City, Big Trouble in Little China, South Park, Year of the Dragon, Lethal Weapon 4, Mickey Blue Eyes, Booty Call, Rush Hour 2, and Men in Black 3.
-In most cases, these are not actual restaurants but movie sets designed to typify the stereotypical American Chinese eatery, featuring "paper lanterns and intricate woodwork," with "numerous fish tanks and detailed [red] wallpaper [with gold designs]" and "golden dragons," plus "hanging ducks in the window".
+The Chinese restaurants in movies are usually sets designed to typify a stereotypical American Chinese eatery, featuring "paper lanterns and intricate woodwork," with "numerous fish tanks and detailed [red] wallpaper [with gold designs]" and "golden dragons," plus "hanging ducks in the window".